GTC – Conditions of Purchase

 - Article number

-5.2.
-The payment period commences upon receipt of the goods / services, the required documents, and the invoice, but at the earliest on the agreed upon delivery date.
+5.2 The payment term starts with the receipt of the goods / services, the required documents and the invoice, but no earlier than the agreed delivery date.

 6. Assignment of Claims